 This manual contains all applicable national indicators, plus those found in the region not addressed by the Regional Supplement to the Corps of Engineers Wetland 5 Delineation Manual: Northcentral and Northeast Region Version 2.0 (2012) or Field Indicators of Hydric Soils in the United States Version 8.0 (2016), included below.

 Find the memorandum of record from the U.S. Army Corps of Engineers on the use of this manual version for Chapter 5 situations (difficult wetland situation in the Northcentral and Northeast region) here: Memo of Record Soils v4.

-The New England Hydric Soils Technical Committee has produced maps that predict where certain “problem” soils (soils with characteristics that make a hydric soil determination more difficult) are likely to be found in New England.
-The maps are available in PDF form below, along with an explanatory write-up.
+The New England Hydric Soils Technical Committee produced maps that predict where certain “problem” soils (soils with characteristics that make a hydric soil determination more difficult) are likely to be found in New England.
+Below are the maps and an explanatory write-up: